Empowerment for Development

 8- A network of relations with governmental and non-governmental institutions.

-9- Dialogue and discussion of unemployment, poverty and refugee issues with numerous governmental and non-governmental institutions.
+9- Dialogue and discussion of unemployment, poverty and refugee issues with

 10- Seminars on unemployment, poverty and refugee issues.